-- NAUWC is a member of the International Co-operative Alliance - (ICA); the International Organisation of Industrial, Artisanal and Service Producers' Cooperatives - (CICOPA); and of the European Confederation of Workers' Co-operatives, Social Co-operatives and Social and Participative Enterprises -(CECOP).
-The President of the Management Board of the NAUWC is a member of the ICA Board, the CECOP Board and CICOPA Executive Committee.
+- NAUC is a member of the International Co-operative Alliance - (ICA); the International Organisation of Industrial and Service Cooperatives (CICOPA); and of the European Confederation of Workers' Co-operatives, the European confederation of industrial and service cooperatives (CECOP).
+The President of the Management Board of the NAUWC is the CECOP’s Board Member and CICOPA’s Executive Committee and Board Member.

-- NAUWC has received the highest cooperative decoration in Poland "For Cooperative Merits", awarded by the National Cooperative Council in 1999.
+- NAUC has received the highest cooperative decoration in Poland "For Cooperative Merits", awarded by the National Cooperative Council in 1999.

-- NAUWC awards especially meritorious cooperatives and their members with Honorary Distinctions "For Labour Cooperative Movement Merits" and "Person of Merits for Labour Cooperative Movement".
+- NAUC awards especially meritorious cooperatives and their members with Honorary Distinctions "For Labour Cooperative Movement Merits" and "Person of Merits for Labour Cooperative Movement".

-- NAUWC cooperates with numerous Polish and foreign scientific, cultural, and educational institutions, including the following:
+- NAUC cooperates with numerous Polish and foreign scientific, cultural, and educational institutions, including the following: